kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 These problems are solved by creating an intermediate FITSimage object with the new header where CRVAL is set to 0 and where the values of CTYPE were changed.
-Then the corners of the original image are used to find world coordinates in the original image and from these world coordinates we derive pixel coordinates in the new system.
+Then the pixel positions of the border of the original image are used to find world coordinates in the original image and from these world coordinates we derive pixel coordinates in the new projection.
+From these positions we take the minimum and maximum to extend the output box so that it can hold the entire image without any clipping.
-Then we know what the pixel limits are which correspond to the original area in the sky.

 We end up with the rectangular system that we are used to from a Mercator projection.
 Note that the image is subject to a small rotation.